mr-quinn33/Unity-ChatGPT/README.md

 # Unity-ChatGPT
  A plugin to use ChatGPT inside Unity
 ## How to use:
- Inside Unity Package Manager window, select "Add package from git URL", and paste it from this repo.
+1. Inside Unity Package Manager window, select "Add package from git URL", and paste it from this repo.
+2. Open Window/Unity ChatGPT/ChatGPT.